In This Article

 Symptoms of Morphine Overdose

-Morphine overdose may be obvious or difficult to detect.
-Sometimes it may appear that a patient is sleeping when in fact they have overdosed.
+Morphine overdose may be difficult to detect.
+Sometimes it may appear that a patient is sleeping when in fact, they have overdosed.
 For this reason, it is imperative to recognize the other signs and symptoms of an overdose to know when to call for immediate assistance.

 - Loss of consciousness